inf112-v21/Import-TeamName/README.md

 Run the project, the main class is located at `src/main/java/inf112/skeleton/app/Main.java`, from Project root.

-If executed properly you are presented with the main screen of the game.
+If executed properly you are presented with the main screen of the mainGame.

 ## How to play
 * Run main.java
-* A new screen appears, click on the green icon to start the game.
+* A new screen appears, click on the green icon to start the mainGame.
 * Move around with W,A,S,D (if debug mode turned on in the Main class)
 * OR, click on the cards represented at the bottom of the screen (if debug mode off)